Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay estimate implies smoothness of coordinate change

 Then the map $\frak F$ in (\ref{diag86}) is a smooth embedding on

-if $T(1) > T_{m,\langle\!\langle\ref{them81}\rangle\!\rangle}$. \end{thm} \begin{rem} We remark that the obstruction bundle data contains analytic family of coordinates at the $0$-th marked point, which we use it to define obstruction bundle $\mathcal E^{(j)}_i(u')$.
-This is essential for the right vertical arrow of (\ref{diag86}) to exist.
-In fact because of this choice, the obstruction bundle $\mathcal E^{(j)}_i(u')$ depends only on $u'$, its source (marked bordered) curve, and the obstruction bundle data.
-In particular it is independent of the analytic family of coordinates $\varphi_i^{(j),\R}$, which we use to perform the inductive construction of the gluing map by an alternating method.
+if $T(1) > T_{{m_0},\langle\!\langle\ref{them81}\rangle\!\rangle}$. \end{thm} \begin{rem} We remark that the obstruction bundle data include the data of analytic family of coordinates at the $0$-th marked point, which are used to define the obstruction bundle $\mathcal E^{(j)}_i(u')$.
+This way of defining the obstruction bundle is essential for the right vertical arrow of (\ref{diag86}) to exist. {In this way the obstruction bundle $\mathcal E^{(j)}_i(u')$ can be made to depend} only on $u'$, its source (marked bordered) curve, and the obstruction bundle data.
+In particular it is independent of the analytic family of coordinates $\varphi_i^{(j),\R}$, which we use to perform the inductive construction of the gluing map by the alternating method.

 On the other hand the analytic families of coordinates at two chart centers are in general different from each other.
-Proposition \ref{prop819} below is used to estimate the discrepancy between these two choices. \end{rem} \begin{proof} We observe that a neighborhood of $(\Sigma^{(j)}_{\infty},\vec z^{(j)}_{\infty}) \in \mathcal{M}_{g_1+g_2,k_1+k_2}$ is parameterized by the map (\ref{form8140}), that is,
+Proposition \ref{prop819} below is used to estimate the discrepancy between these two {different} choices. \end{rem} \begin{proof} We observe that a neighborhood of $(\Sigma^{(j)}_{\infty},\vec z^{(j)}_{\infty}) \in \mathcal{M}_{g_1+g_2,k_1+k_2}$ is parameterized by the map (\ref{form8140}), that is,

 So we obtain a map

 by forgetting the map part of the stable map and compose it with the inverse of (\ref{form81420}), for $j=1,2$. \begin{prop} There exist $\delta_3>0$, and a (strata-wise) smooth map

 such that: \begin{enumerate} \item The next diagram commutes.